S. R. Nayak

-Subray Rama Nayak (1 January 1944 – 18 May 2025) was an Indian judge.
-He was elevated to the high court of Karnataka state, India, on 25 February 1994, and subsequently sworn in as judge of the high court of Andhra Pradesh state, India, on 21 March 1994.
-He was transferred back to Karnataka High Court and was sworn in as a Judge of Karnataka High Court on 2 January 2003.
-He was the acting chief justice of Karnataka High Court from 20 October 2004 to 19 November 2004.
+Subray Rama Nayak (1 January 1944 – 18 May 2025) was an Indian judge who served as the chief justice of Chhattisgarh High Court from 17 November 2005 to 31 December 2006.

 Early life

 Nayak was born in what is now the Uttara Kannada district Naadumaskeri village into a Nadavaru family, an agriculturist and freedom-fighter family.
 His mother Nagamma Rama Nayak and father Rama Ranga Nayak along with other families from Ankola region were imprisoned by the British Government for participating in the Quit India Movement, a part of the freedom struggle of India.

 Education

 Nayak completed his primary education in his native place and high school in Janata Vidyalaya, Dandeli.
 He received a B.Sc. degree and a LL.B. degree from Mysore University, and LL.M. degree from Bangalore University.
 Nayak was a part-time lecturer of law from 1975 until he was elevated to the bench.
 He taught at B.M.S.
 College of Law, Basavanagudi, Bangalore, and S.L.S.R.C., Havanur College of Law, Bangalore.